 Invite children to consider someone they know who humbly puts others first.
 Talk about the people they think of, letting them share stories about their servant friends.
-Ask them to take a few moments to write or draw on the fingers of their hands the ways they see that the person serve others (for example, teaching Sunday school, delivering groceries, being a friend, and so forth).
+Ask them to take a few moments to write or draw on the fingers of their traced hands the ways they see the person they are considering serve others (for example, teaching Sunday school, delivering groceries, being a friend, and so forth).